verdigris/splat/doc/intro.rst

 #.
 Run any filters or edit the fragments.
 #.
 Finally mix all the fragments together and save the result into a file.

+.. raw:: latex

+   \newpage

-.. rubric:: And now, in stereo (see `example.py on Github <https://github.com/verdigris/splat/blob/master/example.py>`_):
+.. rubric:: And now, in stereo

+Below is a more advanced example, also this `example.py on Github <https://github.com/verdigris/splat/blob/master/example.py>`_:

 .. literalinclude:: ../example.py
    :language: python